-Please note that in order to expose data fields (ticket fields, customer fields) in CM/Track, either the CM system property cmas-restapi-core, secur<a href="mailto:securous beta to "false" (which will expose all or "false") (which wi ity.fields.customer.exposure.check.enabled has to be set to "false" (which will expose all fields to customers!) or the property has to be set to "true" and the data fields which should be available ("exposed") have to be annotated with customer exposure = "true".
+Please note that in order to expose data fields (ticket fields, customer fields) in CM/Track, either the CM system property cmas-restapi-core, secur-ity.fields.customer.exposure.check.enabled has to be set to "false" (which will expose all fields to customers!) or the property has to be set to "true" and the data fields which should be available ("exposed") have to be annotated with customer exposure = "true".
 This also applies to all data fields which are used in an ACF!